gadingnst/gading.dev/src/contents/about/en.md

 image: "/media/banners/1.jpg"
 ---

-I'm ***Software Engineer*** who specialized in ***Frontend*** on *Full-time* work, and also has some ability to code in ***Backend*** on *Freelance/Side-work*.
-Very passionate to explore about modern mobile and web technology while taking into consideration the latest trends and techniques.
+I'm ***Software Engineer*** who specialized in ***Frontend*** on *Full-time* work, and also has some ability to code in ***Fullstack*** on *Freelance/Side-work*.

+I'm passionate in exploring about modern mobile and web technology while taking into consideration about *DX (Developer Experience)*, the latest trends, and techniques.

+My main focus is on improving DX in the Frontend team, such as setup the boilerplate, standardization, creating utilities/libraries, research, and improving the reliability structure in codebases.
+My works is mostly on building services that are not *end-to-end products* on the Frontend side.

 I would be a fast learner in doing new things and building good teamwork either.
 Also, made several side or *open-source* projects on [GitHub](https://github.com/gadingnst) for fun, and maybe already useful for people who have used it.

-#### What I’m passionate about
-I’m a *long-life learner person*.
-Online developer communities, OSS projects, mentors sharing their knowledge (for free & paid), colleagues, and friends, all those people helped me get to where I am today.
-And I’m very grateful for that.
-Early on I also helped out people, contributed to some OSS projects and published my own projects on [GitHub](https://github.com/gadingnst?tab=repositories).
-That’s how I realized that I enjoy technical writing like in blog or software documentation, and creating educational content & interacting with another developers.

 #### Spelling my name
+Before getting to know more about someone, the first thing you should do is knowing how to pronounce their name properly.
+Here are the names you can use to call me:

 ###### ✅ These are ***correct*** :
 - Sutan
-- Gading
+- Gading (I recommend you to call me with this name)
 - Fadhillah
 - Nasution